Each column in the grid is defined using a Column Definition (

 See Column Properties for a list of all properties that can be applied to a column.

-If you want the columns to be grouped, then you include them as groups like the following:
+If you want the columns to be grouped, you can include them as children like so:

 Groups are explained in more detail in the section Column Groups.

 ag-grid-column) or React (

 the option to declare your column definitions declaratively; please refer to the Angular

 In addition to the above, the grid provides additional ways to help simplify and avoid duplication of column definitions.
 This is done through the following: